primesearch/mfaktc/README.txt

-    Step 1) log in to the GIMPS website with your username and password Step 2) on the menu bar, select Manual Testing > Results Step 3) upload the results.json.txt file produced by mfakto.
+    Step 1) log in to the GIMPS website with your username and password Step 2) on the menu bar, select Manual Testing > Results Step 3) upload the results.json.txt file produced by mfaktc.
 You may archive or delete the file after it has been processed.

     To prevent abuse, admin approval is required for manual submissions.
 You